japila-books/spark-sql-internals/docs/spark-sql-BaseRelation.md

 NOTE: `unhandledFilters` returns the input `filters` by default as it is considered safe to double evaluate filters regardless whether they could be supported or not.

-NOTE: `unhandledFilters` is used exclusively when `DataSourceStrategy` execution planning strategy is requested to <<spark-sql-SparkStrategy-DataSourceStrategy.adoc#selectFilters, selectFilters>>.
+`unhandledFilters` is used when `DataSourceStrategy` execution planning strategy is requested to [selectFilters](execution-planning-strategies/DataSourceStrategy.md#selectFilters).

 === [[sizeInBytes]] Estimated Size Of Relation (In Bytes) -- `sizeInBytes` Method